[This article was written on November 10, 2024, and was updated on October 10, 2025.]

 There are various types of squatting platforms available for purchase that can be placed over a standard Western pedestal toilet, converting it into a squatting toilet.
 These are popular with people who have emigrated from countries where squatting toilets are the norm.

 Also available online are various types of squatting footstools that are placed in front of a standard Western pedestal toilet and enable the user to sit in a semi-squatting position.
-These squatting stools allows for better alignment of the colon and the rectum, and are frequently recommended to people recovering from hemorrhoids, hemorrhoid ligation (banding), and hemorrhoid surgery.
+These squatting stools allow for better alignment of the colon and the rectum, and are frequently recommended to people recovering from hemorrhoids, hemorrhoid ligation (banding), and hemorrhoid surgery.
 These squatting stools allow for less pressure on the anus and pelvic floor, and as a result, may help reduce the development of hemorrhoids or deterioration of unknown internal hemorrhoids.

 The Length of Time Sitting on a Pedestal Toilet